 The Soul Midwife’s most important role is to provide comfort, continuous support and reassurance in helping a dying person to experience the death he or she wants.

-Soul midwives lovingly assist and accompany a dying person on their journey, and can provide their services within a home, hospital or hospice.
+Soul midwives lovingly assist and accompany a dying person on this process, and can provide their services at home, in hospital or hospice.

-We are comfortable with talking about death and will offer you the space and time to talk about your own mortality.
+I am comfortable with talking about death and I can offer you the space and time to talk about your own mortality.

 Principles of a Soul Midwife